tecris/continuous-delivery/README.md

 ### How to run / deploy

+For following to work:
+ - Follow [instructions][3] to add jboss repository (as proxy repository) to nexus
+ - Maven configuration.
+The project depends on [settings.xml][4].
+Options to integrate:
+  - Copy or merge [settings.xml][4] to your user settings (usually ~/.m2/settings.xml)
+  - If above not an option, use `-s` flag to specify alternate user settings file (`mvn -s /path/to/settings.xml ...`)
 #### With Wildfly & MySQL
 1. Start web(wildfly) and database(mysql) containers
  1. `# docker-compose --x-networking up -d`